vetchium/vetchium/TASKS.md

 ### 13. DB Sharding based on regions, to support Data Sovereignity across countries

 ### 14. DB monitoring

+### 15. Remove storing of the official email id in the db and use just hashes, for better privacy.
+Will have impact in "Potential Team Mates" in Opening creation too

 # Code Cleanups
 * Better templating